Moskvitch: Third generation

+Fourth generation

 In 1986, the Moskvitch-2141 Aleko became available for the first time.
 It was influenced by the Simca 1307 (which had also been badged as the Chrysler/Talbot Alpine, and under other names, in western markets).
 It was upgraded and restyled during the period of its production.
 It was powered by the 1.5 L UZAM used in the M-412 model and VAZ-2106 1.6 L in-line, four-cylinder engines, which had by then had been used in several LADA models.
 Aleko was different from any model the factory had made previously; it was larger and more luxurious, made with more comfort, safety, and aerodynamics in mind.
 The new car had such features as front-wheel drive, a hatchback body style, MacPherson strut front suspension and torsion-crank rear suspension.
 It had rack-and-pinion steering and a collapsible steering column.
 The 1.8-liter gasoline engine for the new car was planned, but never materialized, as was also the case with a diesel version.
 In the early 1990s, AZLK still remained one of the largest auto companies in the USSR.
 Design and experimental work were prepared to create a new model car (sedan M-2142) and an engine plant.
 However, after the dissolution of the Soviet Union, due to a financial crisis, disruptions in the work of the company, and financial mismanagement, the engine plant was not finished and the Moskvitch company fell into decline.

 OAO Moskvitch

 The factory, which had been renamed to OAO Moskvitch (Moskvitch Joint-Stock Company) in the early 1990s, filed for bankruptcy in 2002 and ceased production.
 Unfinished bodyshells remained on the production line in various stages of completion, while furniture, computers, office supplies, and documents remained in the plant's administration building.
-Several attempts to restart production had been made over the next 3 years, but none was successful.
+Several attempts to restart production had been made over the next 3 years, but none were successful.

+Technopolis Moscow was opened in 2012 on the premises of the factory.

 A portion of the abandoned plant was acquired by Avtoframos (later renamed as Renault Russia), a joint venture between the City of Moscow and French automaker Renault.
 In 2005, Avtoframos commenced assembly of Renault Logan sedans from imported knock-down kits.
 It later became a wholly owned subsidiary of Renault.

 The bankruptcy of OAO Moskvitch was officially announced in 2006, and the company was liquidated the following year.
 As of 2016, over a million Moskvitch cars remained on Russian roads.

 In 2015, Renault announced they had begun the process for obtaining the Moskvitch rights in Russia.